3 Natural Ways to Help a Lamb With a Broken Leg Mend

 We splinted the leg, stabilizing the knee joint and the hock, giving support.
 I had lots of natural wool roving available.
 We wrapped the leg in this to provide a cushion so that his skin wouldn’t be rubbed raw by the friction of the splint against it.
 The wool kept it warm and stopped it from sweating, which might promote fungal infections.
 Wool is naturally antibacterial and will maintain the lamb’s normal temperature, even if it gets damp.
 It will also wick moisture away from the lamb’s skin keeping the wound dryer.

 We had to splint the leg three times before we got it right.
 Here’s what we learned:

-- The knee and hock joints need to be stabilized by the splint, in order for the break to heal properly.
+- The knee and hock joints need to be stabilized by the splint, for the break to heal properly.

-I was told by neighbors that I’d be better off to put the lamb down as it would never heal.
+I was told by neighbours that I’d be better off putting the lamb down as it would never heal.
 Not only has the lamb healed but he is the same size as his twin brother!
 That’s them together in the picture. ^^

 I made up a Monograph on Comfrey for you to add to your herb binder.